marmelab/gremlins.js/README.md

 });
 ```

+Everything in `gremlins.js` is configurable ; you will find it very easy to extend and adapt to you use cases.

 ## Installation

-In the browser, the `gremlins.min.js` file can be used as a standalone library and adds `gremlins` to the global namespace:
+In the browser, the `gremlins.min.js` file can be used as a standalone library, and adds `gremlins` to the global namespace:

 ```html
 <script src="path/to/gremlins.min.js"></script>